This page will be regularly updated with essential information about the Ticket Program and job opportunities.

 Definition of a Disability - a person who is disabled if he or she has a physical or mental impairment that substantially limits one or more major life activities, has a record of such impairment; or is regarded as having such impairment.

-Most Job Leads are Online.
+All Job Leads are Online.
 All Ticket holders must apply online through the Job Leads or Employer's Website, according to the Job Leads' Specifications.

 The Federal Government website has so much information on how to apply for Federal Government jobs including Schedule A Authority Hiring.
 Schedule "A" allows federal agencies to consider disabled individuals competitively with other disabled persons or status candidates for posted positions.
 Visit the link below for more info https://www.opm.gov/policy-data-oversight/disability-employment/hiring